What is a Watershed?

 The Simplified Hydrologic Cycle

-The next time it rains, look to see where the water that runs off of your roof and the driveway goes.
-You may see it running down the street and into a storm sewer or a ditch along the road.
-Where does the rainwater eventually go?
-There are many paths that water can take, but eventually it all ends up in the nearest stream, lake or wetland.
+When it rains, look to see where the water that runs off of your roof and driveway goes.
+It may be running down the street and into a storm sewer or a ditch along the road.
+That rainwater may eventually end up in the nearest stream, lake or wetland.
 Some of it soaks into the soil to become groundwater, which then slowly replenishes streams, lakes and wetlands.
 Runoff water (carrying pollutants) runs overland (or in storm sewers and ditches) into the nearest river, wetland or lake.

 Everything we do impacts our watershed, even when the activity is not directly associated with or near a water body.
 Land uses from any part of the watershed -- such as polluted runoff from homes, forests and farms - - eventually affect the health of the watershed.
 Proper planning and adequate care in implementing projects can help ensure that one activity within a watershed does not detrimentally impact the downstream environment.

 Vegetation and wetlands are present to intercept and slow the flow of water as it travels through the watershed, removing sediment and allowing large quantities of water to enter the soil and percolate into the groundwater or aquifer.
 Most human activities and development have the potential to adversely affect the overall health and quality of a watershed.
 Timber harvest on unstable slopes can cause erosion.
 Agricultural activities can increase levels of harmful bacteria and overload runoff with nutrients.
 Also, poorly planned residential and industrial growth can cause many of the same problems as farming and timber harvest.